cmbartschat/itch/README.md

 ## Using the GUI

 `itch ui` - Open the graphical user interface.
-While the command is running in the terminal, the interface will remain available.
+The interface will remain available until exited by the "Quit" button in the interface.
+Running `itch ui` a second time will reopen the interface.

 ## Working with branches